 Every year Swedes have the chance to vote and choose the most beautiful places in Sweden as well as many other aspects of their daily life, their society and its way of working.
 This data gets compiled in a study called Samhällsbarometern or The Society’s Barometer.

-Many of us like to travel to places recommended by locals and see and do the things that they tell us are worth.
-That’s why I decided to explain to you who are planning a trip to Sweden which are the most beautiful locations in Sweden as voted by Swedes (mine might differ a bit but that’s a matter of another article).
+Many of us like to visit places recommended by locals and see and do the things that they tell us are worth.
+That’s why I decided to explain to you, who are planning a trip to Sweden, which are the most beautiful locations to visit in Sweden as voted by Swedes (mine might differ a bit but that’s a matter of another article).

 The results of the voting in 2017 reveal that Swedes chose the following destinations:

 An astounding 43% of more than 2500 Swedes that took part on the survey answered that Stockholm’s archipelago is the most beautiful place to visit in the country.
 Long-time readers of this blog already know how I avidly encourage anyone visiting Stockholm for 5 or more days to use one of them to get away to the archipelago in one of the many boat tours available.
 Some boat trips are only scheduled during high season but other all year round.